The corporate structure of the Group, which forms an essential part of the Corporate Governance System, includes:

 b) Assumption by the chairman of the Board of Directors & chief executive officer, with the technical support of the Operating Committee, by the Business CEO (director general) appointed by the Board of Director, with overall responsibility for all of the businesses of the Group, and by the rest of the management team, of the duty of organisation and strategic coordination within the Group through the dissemination, implementation, and monitoring of the general strategy and basic management guidelines established by the Board of Directors.

 c) The function of organisation and strategic coordination is strengthened through country subholding companies in those countries where the Board of Directors of the Company has so decided.
-Such entities group together equity stakes in the business subholding companies carrying out their activities within the various countries in which the Group operates and centralise the provision of services common to such companies, always in accordance with the provisions of applicable law and especially the legal provisions regarding the separation of regulated activities.
+Such entities group together equity stakes in the head of business companies carrying out their activities within the various countries in which the Group operates and centralise the provision of services common to such companies, always in accordance with the provisions of applicable law and especially the legal provisions regarding the separation of regulated activities.
 Country subholding companies have boards of directors that include independent directors and their own audit committees, internal audit areas, and compliance units or divisions.

 Country subholding companies are responsible for disseminating, implementing, and ensuring compliance with the policies, strategies, and general guidelines of the Group in each of the countries in which it operates, taking into account the characteristics and unique aspects of such countries.